 Sundog Theatre was formed from the dream of six people from diverse backgrounds.
 We initially presented original, contemporary, and thought provoking theatre on Staten Island.

 Incorporated in August 2002, our first production was an original comedy that inaugurated the Muddy Cup’s 75-seat theatre in Stapleton.

 Our vision includes portraying the human condition through comedy and drama in order to shed light on it and challenge audiences to think and explore.
 Sometimes theatre is inspirational.
 At other times it is pure entertainment.
 Both serve important purposes.

-Sundog’s arts-in-education programs began with one school in Staten Island in 2004 and have expanded to serve over 35 schools with approximately 70 arts programs in theatre, dance, music, visual arts, and literacy.
-These programs support core school curriculum and help make learning come alive.
+Sundog’s arts-in-education programs began in 2004.
+They have expanded to serve over 40 schools and community organizations with 80+ arts programs in theatre, dance, music, visual arts, and literacy.

-Our annual touring productions bring literature, iconic figures, and social issues to light for thousands of young people, families, and teachers in Staten Island, New Jersey, Queens, the Bronx, Maryland, and Connecticut.
-Sundog has tackled issues of prescription drug abuse, bullying, and smoking.
-Other shows have included The World in My Hands: The Helen Keller Story, Charlotte’s Web, A Christmas Carol, Young Abe (Lincoln), Harriet Tubman Herself, and Ellis Island: Gateway to a Dream.
+Sundog’s annual touring productions bring literature, iconic figures, and social issues to light for thousands of audience members throughout NYC, New Jersey, Maryland, and Connecticut.
+The shows have also tackled social issues of drug abuse, bullying, and smoking.